 - Gain an understanding of the day-to-day work that supports a contemporary art institution

-- Participate in educational seminars designed to show interns all areas within the museum
+- Participate in educational seminars designed to educate interns of all areas within the museum

 - Keep in touch!
 After your internship, drop us a note at email@example.com and let us know what you’ve been up to.

 You may apply for an upcoming internship at any time; applications will be reviewed starting on the following dates and on a rolling basis thereafter:

 To apply, please submit the following documents to firstname.lastname@example.org:

 - Two professional references available to be contacted

 Applicants are encouraged to obtain school credit for their internship when available; the ICA will work with universities to ensure proper credit for the internship.
 Questions regarding our internships, selection process, and qualifications should be emailed to email@example.com.
 Please include specific internship of interest in your cover letter and subject line.